 Through the Omo Delta Project, VSF Germany Increased access to appropriate hygiene facilities and protective equipment by communities and government institutions to prevent and control the COVID-19 pandemic.
 Through the provision and access to proper hygiene kits and personal protection equipment to promote personal hygiene practices at the household level and strategic public institutions.
-In Ethiopia, VSF Germany provided hygiene sanitation materials (Soap, Sanitizers, and face Masks) to 500HHs in South Omo Zone.
+In Ethiopia, VSF Germany provided hygiene sanitation materials [Soap, Sanitizers, and face Masks] to 500HHs in South Omo Zone.

-To promote personal hygiene practices hand Sanitizer hygiene kits were procured for the beneficiaries.
+To promote personal hygiene practices at the HHS level, 500 Pcs of soap, 500 pcs of face masks, and 500 bottles of 250 ml hand Sanitizer hygiene kits were procured for the beneficiaries.
 The procured inputs were delivered to health extension workers and promoters involved in COVID-19 awareness, surveillance, and reporting.
-The project collaborated with the respective governments in selecting
+The project collaborated with the respective governments in selecting beneficiaries and distributing the PPEs to the targeted vulnerable households. →